dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 Since there's no reason to *not* prefer using an initialing formal in cases like this, it probably makes sense to have a lint encouraging this as well.

+### Good error messages when users misuse this feature

+Since this feature likely isn't as intuitive as we hope to be, error messages are even more important to help users understand what the language is doing and getting them back on the right path.

+The [Concerns][] section suggests two error cases and how good messaging there can help users learn the feature.

+[concerns]: #concerns

 ## Changelog

+### 0.2

+-   Add section about concerns for learnability and mitigations.

 ### 0.1